 k) Including aggregated user portfolio data, indicate co-occurrences of companies.

 These documents do provide a very methodical and detailed look at understanding how businesses are related.
-One of the points about the scoring of related businesses that stood out for me was the use of “aggregated user navigation histories” which might provide some insights to Google which aren’t available to others outside of Google.
+One of the points about the scoring of related businesses in Google Finance that stood out for me was the use of “aggregated user navigation histories” which might provide some insights to Google which aren’t available to others outside of Google.